 Music.
 Performing organizations with the School of Music provide opportunities for involvement and credit, including bands, Lyric Opera Theatre, symphony orchestra, and university choral organizations.
-For more information, call the School of Music at 480/965-3371.
+For more information, call 480/965-3371.

 Theatre.
-The University Theatre presents four to six faculty-directed productions and eight to 14 student-directed productions a year.
+The University Theatre presents four to six faculty-directed productions and 10 to 15 student-directed productions a year.
 Audition information is available from the Department of Theatre, GHALL 232, 480/965-5337.